proxytranslation/user-docs/dashboard2/pages_list.md

 Above the list itself, there are multiple actions you can do and filters.
 These are:

-- **Switch to flat/folder view**: Switch between the flat view (default for resources), which is just a list of URLs similar to the old Dashboard and the folder view (default for pages) that allows you to see the pages as if they were files on your computer.
+- **Switch to flat/folder view**: Switch between the flat view (default for resources), which is just a list of URLs similar to the old Dashboard, and the folder view (default for pages), which allows you to see the pages as if they were files on your computer.
 External links are only available in flat view so this option is hidden for them.

 - **Show/hide preview** (only for resources): Whether to load the images or just display their filename.
 If you have a slow connection or a data cap, we recommend hiding these.